Dynamic pressure enhancement upon disk impact on a boiling liquid

-{where $\beta = R_\text{s} T_0/L$, with $R_\text{s}$ the specific gas constant of the vapor, is a small dimensionless parameter.
-Combining Eqs.~\eqref{eq:balance},~ \eqref{eq:mass}, and~\eqref{eq:CC}, the vapor flux into the liquid interface can be written as}
+where $\beta = R_\text{s} T_0/L$, with $R_\text{s}$ the specific gas constant of the vapor, is a small dimensionless parameter.
+Combining Eqs.~\eqref{eq:balance},~ \eqref{eq:mass}, and~\eqref{eq:CC}, the vapor flux into the liquid interface can be written as

-The next step is to estimate the pressure rise $\Delta p_\text{v}$ inside the vapor pocket, by examining in detail what happens just after impact: During the first few microseconds, the liquid just compresses the vapor inside the pocket with pressure still insufficiently large to provoke a response in the liquid.
-As soon as the pressure reaches the water hammer value, $\rho_\text{L}C_\text{sound,L}U_0$, the liquid will start to be accelerated by the compressed vapor and an added mass region will build up below the disk.
+The next step is to estimate the pressure rise $\Delta p_\text{v}$ inside the vapor pocket, by examining in detail what happens just after impact: During the first few microseconds, the liquid just squeezes the vapor inside the pocket with pressure still insufficiently large to provoke a response in the liquid.
+As soon as the pressure reaches the water hammer value, $\rho_\text{L}C_\text{sound,L}U_0$, the liquid will start to be accelerated by the pressurized vapor and an added mass region will build up below the disk.
 This so-called water hammer stage \cite{mayer2018flat,korobkin2006numerical} lasts until it reaches the size of the disk, i.e., $t_a \approx R_0/C_{\text{sound,L}} \approx 80$ $\mu$s.
-Afterwards, the liquid added mass continues to compress the vapor pocket potentially leading to further pressure rise.
-Evaluating the vapor pocket collapse time as in the order of {$100$ $\mu$s} (refer to Fig. \ref{fig:fig1}c(ii)), locates it in the early, water-hammer stage of impact and consequently the appropriate pressure scale to use in Eq.~\eqref{eq:Ucond/U0} is $\Delta p_\text{v} \approx \rho_\text{L}C_\text{sound,L}U_0$.
+Afterwards, the liquid added mass continues to squeeze the vapor pocket potentially leading to further pressure rise.
+Evaluating the vapor pocket collapse time as in the order of $100$ $\mu$s (refer to Fig. \ref{fig:fig1}c(ii)), locates it in the early, water-hammer stage of impact and consequently the appropriate pressure scale to use in Eq.~\eqref{eq:Ucond/U0} is $\Delta p_\text{v} \approx \rho_\text{L}C_\text{sound,L}U_0$.
 This is further motivated in the Supplementary Material \cite{supplemental}.
+Note that, the central impact pressure recorded when the vapor pocket collapses can even exceed the water hammer pressure.

-Finally, while condensation occurs along the entire vapor pocket interface, the collapse of the entrapped vapor pocket is determined by how fast it contracts along the radial $r$-direction. {Using continuity to relate} the speed of inward contraction $U_{\text{in}}$ in the $r$-direction to $U_{\text{cond}}${, namely $2 U_{\text{in}} h_0 \sim U_{\text{cond}} R_0$, we obtain}
+Finally, while condensation occurs along the entire vapor pocket interface, the collapse of the entrapped vapor pocket is determined by how fast the liquid-solid contact area spreads in the plane of the disk surface.
+Using continuity to relate the spreading speed of the liquid-solid contact area $U_\text{sp}$ over the disk surface to $U_{\text{cond}}$, namely $2 U_{\text{sp}} h_0 \sim U_{\text{cond}} R_0$, we obtain